I talk to a lot of writers, and one of the most common questions I get is, “what can Goodreads do for me?”

 If you’re doing a giveaway for a pre-release, then do your first contest 3-5 months before launch to build buzz.
 You’ll need to give away proofs, because, well the book isn’t out yet!
 Also important to note, you cannot give away ebooks at this time.

-I won’t get into the step-by-step of setting up a contest (yet).
-I really wanted to discuss the massive confusion about what Goodreads contests are good for.
+I hope this clears up any confusion about what Goodreads giveaways are good for.
 Did I do a good job of that?
 Let me know in the comments!